How will you prepare for emergencies and retirement? How will you own a home? How will you save for your child’s college education?

 Qualified members are entitled to the following Pag-IBIG benefits:

-The Pag-IBIG Fund makes it easy and affordable for members to save for their future needs through the Pag-IBIG Savings I and Modified Pag-IBIG II (MP2) Savings.
+The Pag-IBIG Fund makes saving for members for future needs easy and affordable through the Pag-IBIG Savings I and Modified Pag-IBIG II (MP2) Savings.

 Both savings programs earn dividends in the long term.
 Earnings are tax-free and 100% government-guaranteed, which means there’s no risk of losing one’s savings.
 Members can save as much as they want because there’s no savings limit.